 The women must have been scared and confused.
 Initial suspicions were probably of grave-robbers or that someone came to desecrate the body of Jesus.
 What they found next blew their minds even though Jesus had tried to tell them He would return from the dead.
 An angel of the Lord declared the good news to them:

 “Don’t be alarmed.
 You are looking for Jesus of Nazareth, who was crucified.
 He isn’t here!
 He is risen from the dead!
 Look, this is where they laid his body.”
 Mark 16:6

 These women were the first eyewitnesses of the empty tomb, an event so grand that it caused the women to fear and tremble (v.8).
 Eventually, they would tell the news to the disciples, and the chapter ends with a brief comment on the Great Commission.

 When I read this chapter, I’m simply in awe, much like the women were.
 The one thing that no human could ever have victory over was now defeated.
 Jesus conquered death!
 This is why we exist as a church, to worship the Risen King, to tell the world about the Savior that has the power to free people from the handcuffs of sin and death.

 Does the truth of the resurrection affect the way you live?
 Does it change the way you worship?
 Does it give you passion to point others to Jesus?
-Perry Noble said it this way: “The church needs to quit looking like a funeral parlor and start acting like the tomb is actually empty!”
+I heard a pastor once say this: “The church needs to quit looking like a funeral parlor and start acting like the tomb is actually empty!”